 What are the main challenges that you face in your line of work?

-The main issue that plagues this industry is lack of skilled labour.
-There is a big gap in content writers, programmers, mathematicians, user experience designers, copy writers, media buyers and so much more.
+The main issue that plagues this industry is lack of skilled labor.
+There is a big gap for content writers, programmers, mathematicians, user experience designers, copywriters, media buyers and more.
 A lot of Kenyan universities churn thousands of graduates annually who might be educated but are unemployable.
 They lack soft skills like discipline, the culture of hard work, perseverance, having a learning spirit.
 These cannot be taught in school as one has to make a conscious effort to improve.
-A client would not understand why a project that had a three month deadline is delayed.
+A client would not understand why a project that had a three-month deadline is delayed.
 When having a meeting at nine in the morning, a designer shows up when the agenda has been concluded.
-The lack of professionalism as well as small details that are taken for granted have a serious effect on the industry in the long run.
+The lack of professionalism, as well as small details that are taken for granted, have a serious effect on the industry in the long run.

 Every company that wants to come across as having digital awareness now has an application.
 How practical is this considering people can only have so many apps on their devices?